jrief/django-formset/docs/source/model-collections.rst

 This method creates the initial data for a form starting from ``main_object`` as reference.
-It is inspired by the Django global function ``model_to_dict(instance, fields=None, exclude=None)`` which returns a dict containing the data in argument ``instance`` suitable for passing as a form's ``initial`` keyword argument.
+It is inspired by the Django global function ``model_to_dict(instance, fields=None, exclude=None)`` which returns a Python dict containing the data in argument ``instance`` suitable for passing as a form's ``initial`` keyword argument.

 The ``main_object`` is determined by the view (inheriting from